 Nov 2016: The Jack Gubrud Memorial Fund is formed, providing ongoing support for youth development programs, creating opportunities for the next generation of community leaders.

-Jun 19, 2017: The newly remodeled Maiben House at Maiben Park opens in Burlington serving kids in grades 1-7 from 7am to 6pm, M-F. Boys & Girls Clubs of Skagit County membership reaches over 1,700.
+Jun 19, 2017: The newly remodeled Maiben House at Maiben Park opens in Burlington serving kids in grades 1-7 during the summer as Boys & Girls Clubs of Skagit County membership reaches over 1,700.